VaibhavGovindwar/EasyCart-Billing-System/README.md

 # EasyCart-Billing-System

 ## Project Overview:
 The EasyCart Grocery Store application is a console-based tool designed to simulate a shopping experience.
-Users can purchase items by entering product codes '@01, @02,----', specify the desired quantity, and receive an automatically generated bill.
+You can enter items by entering product codes '@01, @02,----', specify the desired quantity, and receive an automatically generated bill.
 The application manages inventory in real time by updating a CSV file, ensuring the store’s stock is always up-to-date.
 It also generates detailed bills that include discounts, itemized purchases, and total quantities.

 ## Features: